Dr. Juliet Donald

-Dr. Juliet Donald is a registered Clinical Psychologist with the College of Psychologists of Ontario.
+Registered Clinical Psychologist with the College of Psychologists of Ontario.

 Juliet completed her education and training in Australia at the School of Psychology at the University of Sydney and was awarded the 2007 University Annual Postgraduate Research Conference prize for research.

-After graduation, Juliet worked in child disability and at risk youth services as well as maintaining a private practice.
+After graduation, Juliet worked in child disability and at-risk youth services, as well as maintaining a private practice.
 In 2010 Juliet left Sydney to work internationally with Médecins Sans Frontières (MSF)/ Doctors Without Borders.

 Juliet has a focus on trauma, anxiety and mood disorders.
-She works with adult clients and has a special interest in the mental health and wellbeing of humanitarian aid workers.
+She works with adult clients and has a special interest in the mental health and well-being of humanitarian aid workers.

-Juliet is an EMDR trained clinician.
-In November 2017 and February 2018 she completed Basic Training in Eye Movement Desensitization Reprocessing (EMDR).
-In February 2020 she completed an Advanced EMDR training in Treating First-Responders and Military with EMDR Therapy.
+Juliet is an EMDR-trained clinician.
+In November 2017 and February 2018, she completed Basic Training in Eye Movement Desensitization Reprocessing (EMDR).
+In February 2020, she completed an Advanced EMDR training in Treating First-Responders and Military with EMDR Therapy.

 Learn more about EMDR:

 In December 2017, Juliet undertook Emotion Focused Therapy (EFT) training for couples with Les Greenberg.

 Juliet is engaged in ongoing education and has completed further training in Critical Incident debriefing, global health challenges and overcoming concurrent mental health and substance misuse concerns.